 Fresh Futures Youth Program

 During the summer, students who meet all program requirements qualify to be placed in paid six-week summer internships.
 During these internships, students have the opportunity to use skills learned during the Fresh Futures job readiness sessions, and they receive on-the-job training and feedback from their employers.
-The 2016-17 program has more than 80 students enrolled.
+The program typically serves more than 80 students a year.
 Due to limited space, enrollment is capped each year.

 Interested in Enrolling?